 - we do not artificially limit the number of articles we publish or have a set acceptance rate.

 - editors discuss with reviewers about reviews with "major revision results" before reaching a decision on a manuscript; extra experiments are only requested if they are essential and can be completed within about two months.

-- the decision letter sent to the author after peer review, and the accepted manuscripts are published if the authors respond.
+- the decision letter is sent to the author after peer review, and the accepted manuscripts are published if the authors respond.